akostarinc/IOCOM8-Support/CAN/README.md

 most every CAN interface.
 The python examples are provided for showing the IOCOMx interface details, thus the IOCOMx interface can be easily implemented for other languages or other systems.

+ Please see GUI examples on how to control the IOCOMx from a graphical user interface;

 // EOF